DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 ### Rotating Towards The Player

-Currently the enemy just stays orientated forward.
-If we want to have the enemy "Look at" the player we can use the following inside of our update function.
+Currently, the enemy just stays orientated forward.
+If we want to have the enemy "Look at" the player, we can use the following inside of our update function.

 ```csharp
 Quaternion rotation = Quaternion.LookRotation(player.transform.position - transform.position, transform.TransformDirection(Vector3.up));